lubojr/naucse.python.cz/lessons/git-en/basics/index.md

 > <kbd>Esc</kbd>, then type `:q!` (colon, lower letter Q, exclamation mark)
 > and confirm by pressing <kbd>Enter</kbd>.
 > Then set up Git correctly and try `git commit` again.
+> You can ignore the existing lines starting with `#`, these are just for your information.
+> Git will ignore them as well.
+Finally, save the file and close the editor.

 Try reporting on the repository again: